 The Friends of Perth and Kinross Archives have indexed many Scottish ancestry records collections, which have been presented in free-to-access databases.
 Among the collections are Perth burial records from 1794-1855, militia collections, Jacobite resources, and the Perthshire People and Kinross-shire Kin.

 12. Dundee Records

-If your ancestors came from further along the River Tay, check out the Friends of Dundee City Archives platform for crucial genealogy records from this part of Scotland.
+If your Scottish ancestors came from further along the River Tay, check out the Friends of Dundee City Archives platform for crucial genealogy records.
 Church records, burial records, burgh registers, trade directories, school records, Poor Law registers and more have been transcribed and made freely available.

 13. Virtual Mitchell

 If your Scottish ancestors came from Glasgow, check out the city archive’s Virtual Mitchell website where you can view and download hundreds of historic images of the city’s streets.
 You can search by area, street name, or subject.

 Old newspapers are another great Scottish ancestry resource – you could potentially uncover a goldmine of information by searching for your family members’ names in their local newspaper.
 If you reside in Scotland, registering on the National Library of Scotland’s (NLS) e-resources collections can provide access to several newspaper resources – the Scotsman, The Times and the British Library 19th Century Newspaper Collection (providing access to the Glasgow Herald, the Caledonian Mercury, the Dundee Courier, and the Aberdeen Journal).